-Exhaust modifications are incredibly popular for most late model Mustang enthusiasts.
+SN95 exhaust modifications are incredibly popular upgrades.
 That’s because exhaust mods have the benefit of improving sound as well as reducing backpressure.
 The trick with exhaust upgrades is keeping on the right side of the law while improving sound and power.

 Long tube or shorty headers replace your exhaust manifold, which is the first piece in the exhaust system.
 A lot of backpressure is created here, which makes it the ideal place to reduce it.
 Shorty and long tube headers are both much longer than your stock exhaust manifold.